SAP S/4HANA Cloud ou On-Premise - S4IC, revendeur SAP en Belgique

 Some companies choose to remain On-Premise for the production entities and to regroup the financial and commercial entities in the Cloud.
 In this case, they apply the SAP S/4HANA hybrid model.

-SAP S/4HANA Editions
+SAP S/4HANA editions

 1. SAP S/4HANA On-Premise